 The preparation of financial statements requires the use of accounting estimates.
 It also requires management to exercise judgment in the process of applying its accounting policies.
-Estimates and judgments are regularly evaluated and are based on Management's experience and other factors, including expectations about future events that are believed to be reasonable under the circumstances.
+Estimates and judgments are regularly evaluated and are based on management's experience and other factors, including expectations about future events that are believed to be reasonable under the circumstances.
 The use of judgments, estimates and assumptions affects the application of accounting policies and the reported amounts of assets and liabilities, income and expense.
 Actual results may differ from these estimates.

-The following discusses accounting policy judgments and the sources of estimation uncertainty that may result in material changes in the carrying amount of assets or liabilities within the next year:
+The following discusses accounting policy judgment that may result in material changes in estimates used in the financial statements: